mohanbeckford/regex/README.md

 Regular expressions (regex) are powerful tools for pattern matching and text manipulation.
 In this tutorial, I'll focus on a fundamental aspect of regex: grouping constructs and capturing.
 I'll break down each component of the expression, explaining what it does and how it can be used effectively.

 ## Summary
-We'll delve into the regex ([a-zA-Z]+) (\d+), a simple pattern that captures a sequence of letters followed by a sequence of digits, both separated by a space.
+I'll delve into the regex ([a-zA-Z]+) (\d+), a simple pattern that captures a sequence of letters followed by a sequence of digits, both separated by a space.
 This regex utilizes grouping constructs to capture specific parts of the input text.

 ## Table of Contents
 - [Anchors](#anchors)